adhiraiyan/adhiraiyan.github.io/_posts/deeplearning/cv/2019-05-07-computer-vision-basic-image-processing.md

 Read about [Computer Vision: Image Classification](https://www.adhiraiyan.org/deeplearning/computer-vision-image-classification)

-I would love to hear from you, if you need more explanations, have any doubts or questions, you can comment below or reach out to me personally via [Facebook](https://www.facebook.com/adhiraiyan).
+If you need more explanations, have any doubts or questions, you can comment below or reach out to me personally via [Facebook](https://www.facebook.com/adhiraiyan) or [LinkedIn](https://www.linkedin.com/in/mukesh-mithrakumar/), I would love to hear from you 🙂.

-$$
-\color{Orange}{\text{“A candle loses nothing by lighting another candle.”}}🔥
-$$

-Share the post if you find it useful so someone else might as well 😉 and 🔔 [Subscribe](https://www.adhiraiyan.org/subscribe.html) 🔔 so you don't miss any of my future posts!
+🔔 [Subscribe](https://www.adhiraiyan.org/subscribe.html) 🔔 so you don't miss any of my future posts!